Skip to content

 Expect a printed home to last as long or longer than standard concrete masonry unit homes, which last about 100 years.
 The homes are built to International Building Code structural standards.

-While some components of X-Hab’s robotic-arm 3D concrete printer need occasional replacement due to normal wear and tear, in most cases they’re relatively inexpensive and readily available.
-The life expectancy of the arm and material feed systems is 5 to 20+ years, depending on the operating conditions and care of service.
+While some components of X-Hab's robotic-arm 3D concrete printer need occasional replacement due to normal wear and tear, in most cases they’re relatively inexpensive and readily available.
+The life expectancy of the mobile platform, hydraulics, generator, robotic arm and material feed systems is 10 to 15+ years, depending on the operating conditions and care of service.
 Periodic software upgrades can keep the printing system current and expand its capabilities.

 Buying a Printer